-How much national funding was provided for mine action in 2014 and which countries provided funding?
+How much national funding was provided for mine action in 2016 and which countries provided funding?

 While there has been more transparency from affected states, overall national contributions to mine action continue to be under-reported.
-Few States Parties report national funding in their annual Article 7 reports.
-States Parties such as Algeria and Iraq, as well as states not party India, Sri Lanka, and Vietnam—all mine-affected states with significant contamination and major clearance operations, usually conducted by the army—have never reported annual expenditures.
+Few States Parties report national funding in their annual Article 7 reports.23 States Parties such as Algeria24 and Iraq, as well as states not party India, Sri Lanka, and Vietnam—all mine-affected states with significant contamination and major clearance operations, usually conducted by the army—have never reported annual expenditures.

-(Last updated based on Landmine Monitor 2016)
+(Last updated based on Landmine Monitor 2017)